ReactPoland/React-Convention-Book/text/505_fullstack_nodejs_falcor_router.md

 #### Creating a new bucket for the image's files

-OK you are done with the keys, then we need to prepare our's S3 bucket.
+You are done with the keys and you have granted the S3's policy for the keys, then we need to prepare our's bucket that will keep the images.

 1) First of all you need to to the AWS' console main page that looks like below (https://console.aws.amazon.com/console/home)